microsoft/finops-toolkit/docs/README.md

 ### In development

-- PowerShell module – Automate FinOps hubs management and convert Cost Management data to FOCUS.
+- PowerShell module – Manage FinOps hubs and convert Cost Management data to FOCUS.

 <br>